-2013 CEO Compensation
+2014 President & CEO Compensation

 Base Salary.
-Dr. Lu's base salary was set at \$527,000 on June 1, 2013 which was approximately 87% of the median (50 th percentile) of base salaries paid to executive officers with comparable duties by similarly sized companies in the semiconductor industry.
-This salary was based on the Company's relative performance versus its Peer Group and the progress made by the Company in meeting its strategic objectives.
-This amount was consistent with the Compensation Committee's philosophy discussed below.
+Dr. Lu's base salary was set at \$548,000 on June 1, 2014, a 4% increase from 2013, which was in approximately the 25th percentile of base salaries paid to executive officers with comparable duties by similarly sized companies in the semiconductor industry.
+This salary was based on the Company's relative performance versus its peer group and the progress made by the Company in meeting its strategic objectives.
+For a more detailed description, see "Compensation Discussion and Analysis - Summary of Compensation Approach - Compensation Objectives and Philosophy and How the Company's Compensation Program Operates - Fixed and Variable Compensation - Base Salaries."